Round cucumber varieties to try

 Words: Jenny Somervell

-My husband has a cucumber fetish.
+My husband loves cucumbers.
 He devours cucumbers like apples, straight off the vine without peeling.
 His all-time favourite is the heirloom apple or lemon cucumber, a mild, crisp, apple-shaped cucumber which ripens to a lemony-gold colour about tennis ball size.

 It’s at the top of his seed order list every year and it’s the end of the world if I don’t grow some.
 From the gardener’s viewpoint, lemon cucumber is more than worth its garden space.
 It bears prolifically, withstands bad drought conditions more than other cucumbers, resists rust, and continues to produce when the temperatures drop.
 You never have to worry about keeping them – there will be more on the vine tomorrow – and you can eat them in one meal and give the extras to friends.